-In this section, we'll talk about how can an entrepreneur have a contingency plan for his startup.
+This section will talk about how an entrepreneur can have a contingency plan for his startup.

 To run a business or startup sustainably, you need a source of cash.
-There must be a way to get the cash flowing in.
+There must be a way to get the money flowing in.

-In the 1-Page Marketing Plan, Allan Dib said that cash is like oxygen to business.
+In The 1-Page Marketing Plan, Allan Dib said that money is like oxygen to business.

-If you are not having profits, your business will fade away eventually.
+If you do not have profits, your business will fade away eventually.

-Ever heard a business story who grew on losses?
+Ever heard a business story that grew on losses?

 Well, if you’ve got investors, it’s a different story.
 But they will, too, expect returns for their investment.